Tellusant/docs/index.md

 ---
 #### [Tellusant Legitimacy Evidence Pack](legitimacy/index.md)
-We summarize the legitimacy of Tellusant as validated by ChatGPT in September 2025
+We summarize the legitimacy of Tellusant as validated by ChatGPT through a call and response process.
 #### [Articles & Posts](articles-posts/index.md)
 This is the main purpose of the site.
 We have hundreds of LinkedIn and Medium articles and posts that are lost because of the ephemeral character of social media.
 We gradually save them for posterity here.
 #### [Quick Reads](quick-reads/index.md)